ellistarn/kubernetes-iteration-toolkit/operator/README.md

 KIT-operator is an experimental project that makes it easy to provision a Kubernetes cluster in AWS.
 It runs a controller in an existing Kubernetes cluster, users can provision a new cluster by following the steps listed below.
 By default, operator deploys Kubernetes images from the [Amazon EKS Distro](https://distro.eks.amazonaws.com/).
-Currently, the operator can only be deployed on an existing (substrate) Kubernetes cluster and depends on other controllers (listed below) to be able to provison a guest cluster in AWS.
+Currently, the operator can only be deployed on an existing (environment) Kubernetes cluster and depends on other controllers (listed below) to be able to provison a guest cluster in AWS.

 KIT uses the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) in Kubernetes to regularly reconcile the cluster state in AWS to the desired state defined in the spec.
 KIT follows the battery included model where a cluster can be created with passing just the cluster name.